harms-haus/jestir/docs/prd/02-requirements.md

 - NFR7: Response time for each generation stage shall be under 30 seconds for typical story complexity
 - NFR8: The system shall support Python 3.8+ for broad compatibility
 - NFR9: The system shall support separate OpenAI API configurations for extraction and creative generation, allowing different models and endpoints
+- NFR10: The context management system shall intelligently determine whether to create new contexts or update existing ones based on file presence